mui/material-ui/docs/src/pages/layout/grid/grid.md

 ## Spacing

 The responsive grid focuses on consistent spacing widths, rather than column width.
-Material design margins and columns follow an **8px** square baseline grid.
+Material Design margins and columns follow an **8px** square baseline grid.
-The spacing property is an integer in the [0, 8] interval.
+The spacing property is an integer between 0 and 10 inclusive.
 By default, the spacing between two grid items follows a linear function: `output(spacing) = spacing * 8px`, e.g. `spacing={2}` creates a 16px wide gap.

-This output transformation function can be customized using the theme, exactly like [the system spacing](/system/spacing/#transformation).
+This output transformation function can be customized [using the theme](/customization/themes/#spacing).

 {{"demo": "pages/layout/grid/SpacingGrid.js"}}